Current Account

 Primary Income: This is the net flow of profits and dividends from investments in other countries, and net remittance flows from migrant workers.

-• Net FDI (Foreign Direct Investment) inflows in 2022-23 were USD 28 billion, in comparison to USD 38.6 billion a year ago.
+- Net FDI (Foreign Direct Investment) inflows in 2023-24 were USD 9.8 billion compared to USD 28 billion a year ago.

-• Net FPI (Foreign Portfolio Investment) recorded an outflow of USD 5.2 billion in 2022-23 compared to USD 16.8 billion a year ago.
+- Net FPI (Foreign Portfolio Investment) recorded a net inflow of USD 44.1 billion in 2023-24 compared to an outflow of USD 5.2 billion a year ago.

-• In 2022-23, there was a depletion of USD 9.1 billion to foreign exchange reserves (on BoP basis)
+- In 2023-24, there was an accretion of USD 63.7 billion to foreign exchange reserves (on BoP basis)

 Secondary Income: This is the net income generated by Indians via foreign trade after adjusting for all taxes and refunds.